cacilhas/rayframe/README.md

 - `Camera *raylib.Camera`: for 3D rendering
 - `FPS int`: how many frames per second
-- `OnResize func(int, int)`: a callback called whenever the window is resized
+- `OnResize func(int, int, boot)`: a callback called whenever the window is resized, passing the new size (width and height) and whether it’s fullscreen.

 The fields you can read: